stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 }
 ```

-This works because TypeScript [merges interfaces](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) that have the same identifier and are in the same namespace.
+This works because TypeScript [merges interfaces](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) that have the same identifier in the same namespace.

 ## CSS as a JavaScript object